Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Rental car reimbursement coverage can help keep you on the road while your car is out of commission.
 Even more, the add-on often costs much less than the average car rental total after an accident, helping you recoup your investment in this coverage.
-Find the best deal by comparing car insurance companies that offer this coverage.
+Find the best deal by comparing car insurance policies that offer this coverage.

-Frequently asked questions about rental car coverage
+Frequently asked questions about rental reimbursement coverage

 More guides on Finder